How Many Quantum Computing Tools Do You Need to Know to Get a Quantum Computing Job?

 Tools support these abilities — they don’t replace them.

-How to present quantum computing tools on your CV
+How should you present quantum computing tools on your CV for UK roles?

 Avoid long “tool dumps” like: